 This new recurring holiday will be the tenth public holiday in Ireland, which is “more in line with the European average”, the Minister for Enterprise, Trade and Employment explained.

-On 2022, Irish will also have a public holiday, celebrated on March 18 in remembrance of the Covid-19 pandemic and in recognition of frontline healthcare workers.
-But from 2023 on, the public holiday will be held on February 1, on a day celebrating a Saint associated with healing powers.
+In 2022, Irish people will also have a public holiday, celebrated on March 18 in remembrance of the Covid-19 pandemic and in recognition of frontline healthcare workers.
+But from 2023 on, the public holiday will be held on February 1, a day celebrating a Saint associated with healing powers.

 Fórsa, Ireland’s largest public service trade union, welcomed the announcement of an additional and recurring public holiday to recognize workers’ contribution and sacrifice during the pandemic.

-St Brigid’s Day will be observed on the first Monday of February except where the 1st of February falls on a Friday, in which case it will be observed on Friday.
+St Brigid’s Day will be observed on the first Monday of February except when the 1st of February falls on a Friday, in which case it will be observed on Friday.